First-Party vs Third-Party Data: What B2B Teams Need to Know

 • Limited scale: Only covers prospects already interested in your company, not your full total addressable market

 Zero-party data is information a prospect explicitly and intentionally shares with you: survey responses, stated preferences, declared intent, self-reported needs or challenges.
+It is the highest-trust, highest-consent tier of data because the prospect volunteers it directly rather than having it inferred from behavior.

 Third-party data is business intelligence collected by external providers: verified emails, direct dials, company firmographics, technology stack details, and buyer intent signals.
 It covers your entire addressable market, not just prospects who have engaged with your brand.